 Serenity House Detox in Florida Provides More Comfortable Medical Detox

-For patients seeking to recover from alcohol addiction, Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides Joint Commission-accredited medical detox.
+For patients seeking to recover from alcohol addiction, Serenity House Detox provides Joint Commission-accredited Florida detox programs.
 The safe, cozy and supportive environment of Serenity House Detox is where many patients can emerge from the darkness of addiction into brighter days of recovery ahead.

 If you or someone you love are ready for recovery from alcohol addiction, call Serenity House Detox now at 866-294-5306.
 The safe, more comfortable detox you need awaits your arrival where you can start a better life.